-Actuarially methods and assumptions used to set the actuarially determined contributions for fiscal year 2023 were form the June 30, 2022 actuarial valuation.
+Actuarially methods and assumptions used to set the actuarially determined contributions for fiscal year 2024 were form the June 30, 2023 actuarial valuation.
+The discount rate went from 6.50% in the prior valuation to 6.00% in the current valuation.